Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Results

-To further quantify this effect, we measure how much AI accelerates the career development of junior scientists by employing a birth-death model~\cite{kendall1960birth} and fitting the model parameter $\lambda$ with scientists' career trajectories (Fig.~\ref{fig2}D, Materials and Methods~M7).
-We find that the anticipated transition time to becoming established scientists is approximately four years shorter for AI-adopted junior scientists compared to their counterparts.
-The expectation of transition time is 6.84 years for junior scientists adopting AI ($R^2=0.946$) and 10.90 years for those without ($R^2=0.988$).
-This demonstrates how AI adoption affords junior scientists opportunities to lead research teams and become established earlier.
-Further analysis reveals that this reduction in the transition time for AI-adopted junior scientists to become established ones is universal across examined disciplines (Supplementary Fig.~S8).
-Moreover, across disciplines, the established scientists involved in AI papers are, on average, younger than those in non-AI papers (Supplementary Fig.~S9).
-Collectively, these findings suggest that AI research attracts more attention from academia, and AI-adopting scientists are more likely to achieve higher scholarly productivity and impact.
+To further quantify this effect, we measure the accelerated career development of junior scientists by employing a birth-death model~\supercite{kendall1960birth} and fitting the model parameter $\lambda$ with scientists’ career trajectories (Fig. 2d and Methods~M7).
+We find that the anticipated transition time to becoming established scientists is 1.37 years shorter for AI-adopted junior scientists compared to their counterparts.
+The expectation of transition time is 7.33 years for junior scientists adopting AI ($R^2=0.995$) and 8.70 years for those without ($R^2=0.987$).
+This demonstrates how AI adoption affords junior scientists opportunities to lead research projects and become established earlier.
+Further analysis reveals that this reduction in the transition time for AI-adopted junior scientists to become established ones is universal across examined disciplines (Extended Data Fig. 7).
+Moreover, the established scientists involved in AI papers are, on average, 10.77\% younger than those in non-AI papers (Extended Data Fig. 6, $t\geq2.12$, $p<0.05$, and $df>10^3$ in t-test on most year).
+Collectively, these findings suggest that AI research receives more attention from academia, and AI-adopting scientists are associated with higher scholarly productivity and impact.
 In this way, they become established scientists with higher probability and at earlier ages, experiencing accelerated career development.